jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

 #### Microservlets

 *Microservlets* handle *MicroservletRequest*s by producing *MicroservletResponse*s.
 They are mounted on paths in the same way that request handlers are mounted.
 Although *Microservlet* is a public API, so far the only use case is in dispatching requests to request handlers.
-The *MicroservletRestService* class uses anonymous *Microservlet*s to forward requests to *MicroservletRequestHandler*s.
+The *MicroservletRestService* class uses an anonymous *Microservlet* class to forward requests to *MicroservletRequestHandler*s.
 You can see this in *MicroserviceRestApplication* in the method *mount(String path, HttpMethod method, Class&lt;MicroservletRequest&gt; requestType)*.

 #### Microservlet Request Handlers